rickysalas113/Splunk-Lab/README.md

 ## Objective

 The Active Directory/Splunk project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system (Splunk).
-The lab also included Kali Linux as our attacking machine, and Atomic Red Team, generating test telemetry to mimic real-world attack scenarios.
+The lab also included Kali Linux as our attacking machine, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen my understanding of how machines send data to Splunk, also what to look for while investigating.

 ### Skills Learned